Saturday, October 20, 2007

 Oops, you just noticed why this slide is part of the countdown.
 You savvy eagle eye scout, you!

 That’s right, playing at the WYO movie theater is Universal's classic Sci-Fi/Monster movie, This Island Earth.
 It’s part of a double bill with Tarzan’s Hidden Jungle.
 I bet once the parade was over the WYO was packed for the afternoon matinee.

 The theater still exists and has been a performing arts theater since 1989.
-Click on this link for a nice street shot showing the WYO.
-(Make sure you scroll down the page)

 Thanks to the good Major for sharing one of his wonderful slides!